m2osw/snapcpp/README.md

 ### Making sure packages will build on Launchpad

 Whenever you are ready to build on the PPA, you may want to first check whether everything builds on your system.
+If you used the `bin/build-snap` scripts, you have three folders under `BUILD`:

+* `BUILD/Debug` -- the debug version.
+* `BUILD/Release` -- the release version which has no debug code but is fully optimized (in case you need to test the speed of the resulting software).
+* `BUILD/Sanitize` -- a version with the sanitize options turned on, helpful to detect memory leaks and invalid accesses (access after free, for example).

-If you used the snap-build scripts, you have two folders: `BUILD` and `RELEASE`.
-The `BUILD` folder is generally the one you use on your development system since it's the debug version.
-That also means the `RELEASE` rarely gets rebuilt.
-This is where a Launchpad compilation happens, though, and therefore not having that rebuild on your system would show you that the PPA is going to have a problem on its own.
+The `BUILD/Debug` folder is generally the one you use on your development system since it's the debug version.
+The debug version is the default so you do not need to specify the `-g` flag on the `mk` command line:

-So, we suggest that you run a `RELEASE` build once before attempting a PPA build with the following command:

-    make -C RELEASE
+    ./mk

+If you have memory issues, you can also use the `BULID/Sanitize` version which is likely to let you know as soon as you misuse memory.
+This version is accessed using the `-s` command line option as in:

+    ./mk -s

+The `BUILD/Release` is rarely built on your development system except when you are ready to build packages on Launchpad.
+This ensures it compiles with all the optimizations turned on.
+The release is build with the `-r` command line option as in:

+    ./mk -r -i

-If that fails, then the PPA will sure fail.
-Make sure you have the latest version of everything, check where the error occurs, try compiling and fixing just that one project until it works, and push all your changes if any, then run the PPA update.
+If the release build fails, then the PPA will sure fail.
+Note that I also put the `-i` option since you want to test instaling the software to the distribution folder (`BUILD/Release/dist/...`).
+On errors, make sure you have the latest version of everything, check where the error occurs, try compiling and fixing just that one project until it works, and push all your changes if any, then run the PPA update.
+Note that you can rebuild one project at a time on the PPA.
+The `snapbuilder` tool is expected to be used for that purpose (it's not yet complete as of Oct 2021, but it's getting there--it is also specific to our Launchpad environment at the moment).

+While working, you can run the tests with the `-t` option like so:

+    ./mk -t [<test-name> ...]

+You can also include test names to limit the run to only those tests.
+The `-t` can be used with the `-g`, `-s` and `-r` options.

 ## Setting up a development environment